Lachee/Unity-Package-Exporter/README.md

 -a        Adds all files in the asset folder.

 -unpack   Unpacks a .unitypackage into the project before attempting to pack the actual target package.
-(Useful for dependencies).
             -unpack "Assets\\dependency_a.unitypackage" -unpack "Assets\\dependency_b.unitypackage"
 ```